bramboe/stagg-ekg-plus-ha/README.md

 2) Enter your kettle’s base URL, e.g. `http://192.168.1.32` (the `/cli` suffix is appended automatically).
 3) Save.

+## HomeKit: getting “Off” as well as “Heat”

+The water heater entity is exposed to HomeKit as a thermostat. **Home Assistant’s built-in HomeKit bridge only allows “Heat”** for water heaters (no “Off”), so in the Home app you may see only Heat and get logs like `TargetHeatingCoolingState: value=0 is an invalid value`.

+**Workaround (no patch):** Add the integration’s **Power** switch to your HomeKit bridge as well.
+In the Home app you’ll have:
+- **Water Heater** – set temperature and see heating state (Heat only).
+- **Power** – turn the kettle **off** or **on**.

+Use the Power switch for off/on and the Water Heater for temperature.
+See `docs/HOMEKIT_WATER_HEATER_OFF.md` for details and an optional core patch if you run HA from source.

 ## Notes
 - Kettle firmware must support the HTTP CLI (`setstate`, `setsetting settempr`).
 - Polling interval defaults to 5s.